 5. Scoliosis screening (curvature of the spine) students in grades 5-9 annually.

-Please note when your child has a routine complete health exam at mandated grades K, 2, 4, 7, and 10.
+Please note when your child has a routine complete health exam mandated for students in kindergarten and grades 1, 3, 5, 7, 9, and 11.
 It is also a good time to schedule a complete dental examination with your dentist.
 You may give the dental certificate to your school nurse either with or separately from your health certificate, but both should be submitted to the school nurse by September 30 for students in the aforementioned grades.
 Thank you for your cooperation.